DHI-GRAS/ecw2tiff/README.md

-## Docker image ECW to TIFF conversion
+## Docker image for ECW to TIFF conversion

 This repository contains a Dockerfile and Makefile for converting ECW files to TIFF format using GDAL in a Docker container.